Here is the abstract:

 For background on this free-access-to-law issue, please see: Published Free on the Web: Full Text of 317 Proprietary Standards Incorporated by Reference in the U.S. Code of Federal Regulations.

-Tags: CFR, Code of Federal Regulations, Delegated legislation information systems, Free access to delegated legislation, Free access to law, Free access to regulations, Legal open government data, Legislative information systems, Peter L. Strauss, Peter Strauss, Proprietary standards incorporated by reference in the Code of Federal Regulations, Proprietary standards incorporated by reference into delegated legislation, Proprietary standards incorporated by reference into regulations, Public access to delegated legislation, Public access to legal information, Public access to regulations, Public.Resource.Org, Regulatory information systems, Standards incorporated by reference int the Code of Federal Regulations, Standards incorporated by reference into delegated legislation, Standards incorporated by reference into regulations
+Tags: CFR, Code of Federal Regulations, Copyright in legal information, Delegated legislation information systems, Free access to delegated legislation, Free access to law, Free access to regulations, Legal open government data, Legislative information systems, Peter L. Strauss, Peter Strauss, Proprietary standards incorporated by reference in the Code of Federal Regulations, Proprietary standards incorporated by reference into delegated legislation, Proprietary standards incorporated by reference into regulations, Public access to delegated legislation, Public access to legal information, Public access to regulations, Public.Resource.Org, Regulatory information systems, Standards incorporated by reference int the Code of Federal Regulations, Standards incorporated by reference into delegated legislation, Standards incorporated by reference into regulations